vgurianov/srt/docs/analysis_model.md

 ## 1. Ontology of Special Relativity Theory
 Semantic net definition.
-Classical mechanics concepts can view on [page](https://vgurianov.github.io/uml-sp/case_studies/newton/newton).
+Classical mechanics concepts can view [here](https://vgurianov.github.io/uml-sp/case_studies/newton/newton).
 In relativistic mechanics, concepts similar concepts of classical mechanics but there are differences.
 It is synchronization rule of  time of mechanical system and local time of cells.
 Main concepts are Mechanical system, Cell of space, Moment of time, Local Time, and Synchronization (fig.1).